UA Libraries Committees

 Tenured faculty within University Libraries may serve on Tenure and/or Promotion committees.
 Tenure Committee elections are held annually and both tenured and tenure track faculty are eligible to vote.
 Representation on tenure and promotion committees is determined based on the policies found within the Faculty Handbook and University Libraries procedures.

-Membership: Membership on Tenure and Promotion committees is by both election and appointment following established procedures.
+Membership: Membership on both Tenure and Promotion committees is by both election and appointment following established procedures.

 Department Heads and Coordinators (DHAC)

-This group meets with the Dean of Libraries on a monthly basis to discuss issues pertinent to management and leadership within University Libraries.
+This group meets with the Dean of University Libraries monthly to discuss issues pertinent to management and leadership within University Libraries.
 Agenda items are requested prior to each meeting.

-Membership: Catherine Smith, Harold Goss, Karleigh Riesen, Kevin Walker, Lindsey Lowry, Alice Daugherty, Michael Pearce, Bob Pucko, Steven Turner.
+Membership: Catherine Smith, Jessica Robertson, Karleigh Riesen, Dr. Kevin Walker, Lindsey Lowry, Dr. Vin Scalfani, Dr. Sarah Sahn, Cornelia Davis, Michael Pearce, Bob Pucko, Steven Turner.

 Faculty Meeting

-This group meets with the Dean of Libraries on a monthly basis.
+This group meets with the Dean of University Libraries monthly.
 The topics are pertinent to management and leadership within University Libraries.
-Faculty are provided the opportunity to express ideas and agenda items are requested prior to each meeting.
+Faculty are provided with the opportunity to express ideas and agenda items are requested prior to each meeting.

-Membership All tenure, tenure track and clinical faculty are invited.
+Membership All tenure, tenure track and renewable contract faculty are invited.

 All Staff Meeting

-Two times each year all faculty and staff within University Libraries come together to discuss a number of issues related to management and assessment of library services and collections.
-These meetings often focus on strategic planning and provide faculty and staff the opportunity to ask questions and provide feedback.
+Two times each year all faculty and staff within University Libraries come together to discuss several issues related to management and assessment of library services and collections.
+These meetings often focus on strategic planning and provide faculty and staff with the opportunity to ask questions and provide feedback.

 Membership: All tenure, tenure track and clinical faculty are invited.